Setting up your rakeback

 Rakeback

 Rakeback is the share of those €0.70 that the room gives back to you, depending on your deal.
 With a 10% rakeback, the room pays you back 10% of €0.70 = €0.07 per Spin.
-It's the parameter you just set up in the tracker.
+It's the setting you just configured in the tracker.

 Illustration of rakeback: the room gives back a small part of the rake